erizov/Professor/semester_2/lecture_09_behavioral_patterns/observer/README.md

 ## Do Not Confuse With

-- **Pub-Sub Pattern**: Observer is synchronous push model, pub-sub is asynchronous message-based
+- **Pub-Sub Pattern**: Observer is synchronous push system, pub-sub is asynchronous message-based
 - **Mediator Pattern**: Observer has direct subject-observer relationship, mediator centralizes communication
 - **Chain of Responsibility**: Observer notifies all, chain of responsibility passes request along chain